Home » Africa » Egypt Google Maps & Wiki

 Its capital city is Cairo, where the local time zone is UTC+2, which is 7 hours ahead of Washington DC during Standard Time.
 Note to the timezone in Cairo: N/A.

 For nature lovers, we do note the following elevation data regarding Egypt; mean elevation: 321 m, elevation extremes; lowest point: Qattara Depression -133 m, highest point: Mount Catherine 2,629 m.
-The lengths of its total coastline are: 2,450 km and the length of the land boundaries is total: 2,612 km.
+The length of its total coastline are: 2,450 km and the length of the land boundaries is total: 2,612 km.

 Current environmental issues in Egypt; agricultural land being lost to urbanization and windblown sands; increasing soil salination below Aswan High Dam; desertification; oil pollution threatening coral reefs, beaches, and marine habitats; other water pollution from agricultural pesticides, raw sewage, and industrial effluents; limited natural freshwater resources away from the Nile, which is the only perennial water source; rapid growth in population overstraining the Nile and natural resources.